lepilepi/puller/README.rst

 ============
 Puller
 ============
-It automatically pulls from a git repository every time when a push occurres in a github repo.
+It automatically pulls from a git repository every time a push occurres in a github repo.

 Note: please, do not use on production site!
 It is for development only.